cloudle/lambda-next/readme.md

 ## Features
 - [x] It should support Es2015 stuffs on Node.js runtime (transpiled).
-- [x] It should be able to test locally *\*need more work**.
+- [x] It should be able to test locally! (emulate Lambda, Graphql execution)
-- [x] It support advanced Graphiql endpoint which allow multiple session.
+- [x] It support advanced GraphiQl endpoint which allow multiple session.
-- [x] It could emulate Lambda, Graphql execution locally.
 - [x] It could hot inject code updates to local server (no need restart).
+- [x] It could emulate Redis (ElastiCache) locally using production lambda code.
-- [ ] It could emulate DynamoDB locally.
+- [ ] It could emulate DynamoDB locally using lambda production code.
 - [ ] It could do publish/subscribe stuff.

 ## For web Clients (React.js)